rbiggs/TruckJS/README.md

 2. Just the selector engine
 3. Just the MVC components
 4. Everyting except the selector engine
+5. Minimum build
+6. Custom build - you pick what you want

 These cover four uses cases: